The Past has Gone.

 Synopsis

-Whilst the Emperor is not seen, his Viceroy, Jakoh, gives out his orders.
+Whilst the Emperor is not seen, his viceroy, Jako, gives out his orders.
 He finds out that his forces have taken over much of the land, but there is a resistance group known as the North Star Army who keep attacking their armies and freeing prisoners.
-Jakoh isn't that bothered about this.
-Meanwhile, a man called Joe heads out with two of his friends to find Kenshiro, but instead finds Zoruba and Zaruji, who say Kenshiro is dead.
+Jako isn't that bothered about this.
+Meanwhile, a man called Joe heads out with two of his friends to find Kenshiro, but instead finds Zorba and Zarji, who say Kenshiro is dead.
 They kill two of the men and tell Joe to go back, and to tell everyone that Kenshiro will never return.
-Joe heads back to his village and tells people not to give up hope, but some of the Emperor's troops overhear him badmouthing them and have him killed.
+Joe heads back to his village and tells people not to give up hope, but some of the emperor's forces overhear him badmouthing them, and have him killed.

-The North Star Army -led by Bat and Lin -makes a move and attacks a convoy of the Emperor, in an attempt to free some prisoners.
-However, this backfires when the commander of the convoy sets fire to the prisoners, killing them all whilst he gets away.
+The North Star Army -led by Bat and Lin -makes a move and attacks a convoy of the emperor, in an attempt to free some prisoners.
+However, the captain of the convoy sets fire to the prisoners, killing them all whilst he gets away.
 Bat and Lin can do nothing but watch as the prisoners burn.

 The North Star Army returns to their base, and Bat informs Rihaku on what happened.
 As Rihaku hears everything, he wonders if Kenshiro will know something is wrong with the world.
-Bat and Lin are carrying the flag for the North Star and fight on, but they are both waiting for Ken's return.
+Bat and Lin are carrying the flag for the North Star and fighting on, but they are both waiting for Kenshiro's return.
 If he can hear their young hearts, then he must return.
-They need him, the true successor to Hokuto Shinken, to bring light back into the world.
+They need him, the true successor to the North Star divine fist, to bring light back into the world.
 In another town, a man wearing a cloak stumbles and then falls over, as a boy runs up to see if he is alright.
 He offers him some water, but the man is so weak that he can't even accept it.
-Who is the cloaked man?

 -The scene showing the capital for the first time does not happen until later on in the manga.